-The philosophy of the Centre is one of care and concern for each individual, aiming to achieve the personal, and vocational development of each student to the maximum of her/his ability.
+The philosophy of the Centre is one of care and concern for each individual, aiming to achieve the personal, recreational and vocational development from our tots to our elders to the maximum of her/his ability and well-being.
 Angela and Jennie believed that if young people are self-disciplined in their hobby then they are self-disciplined in life itself!

 Skills for the future

-Dance, Singing, Drama and Music (Piano & theory) are taught to the highest level and many students go on to enjoy successful careers in the Theatre.
-For those who choose not to “tread the boards” Angela and the staff possess the ability and skills to motivate young people to progress to alternative courses in higher education.
+Dance, Singing, Drama and Music are taught to the highest level and many students go on to enjoy successful careers in the all forms of performing arts.
+For those who choose not to enter the industry, Angela and the staff possess the ability and skills to motivate young people to progress to alternative courses in higher education.
 All our Adult community classes are for fitness, fun, learning a new skill, friendship and well-being.

-They consistently win trophies at the various Stage Dance and Singing Festivals in the North of England.
-This year Kirkham Henry pupils have once again been awarded numerous “Most Outstanding Performers” awards at the festivals.
+We consistently win trophies at the various Stage Dance and Singing Festivals in the North of England.
+Many years Kirkham Henry pupils have been awarded numerous “Most Outstanding Performers” awards at the festivals.
 Pupils often have the opportunity to appear in professional productions.

 Friends for life

-Success can be measured in so many ways and at Kirkham Henry it isn’t just the prestigious awards that pupils win year after year, it is the rapport between teachers, children and parents, a feeling of a family enterprise.
+Success can be measured in so many ways and at Kirkham Henry it isn’t just the prestigious awards that pupils win year after year, it is the rapport between teachers, Directors , children and parents, a feeling of a family enterprise.
 Those who train together, stay together.
 This goes for our children's and adult classes.

 Accessible for all

 The Centre provides a happy, friendly, disciplined and focused environment, which allows its students, both young and mature, to flourish.
-The schools success is also based on its ability to offer places to young people from a wide range of social backgrounds.
-Angela and Jennie considered it vital that class fees are kept at an extremely affordable rate in order to support students from less privileged backgrounds and maintain the “rich mix” of talent that has been so successful in the past.
+The schools success is also based on its ability to offer places to everyone from a wide range of social backgrounds and to the wider community.
+As a fully inclusive school, Kirkham Henry provide Adult classes for the older generation, such as Golden Gliders and Silver Swans, Dancing with Parkinsons, Dementia, Mencap groups and blind and sight support groups.